SFDO-Community-Sprints/education-summit-projects-2022/README.md

 Raksha Sanganee      | Equality      | [rakshasanganee](https://github.com/rakshasanganee)    |
 John Thomson         | Equality      | [jcthomsonjr](https://github.com/jcthomsonjr)    |

-## Sprint (DATE)
+## Sprint (Sprint 5/4-5/5/22)

 ### Project Team Accomplishments
-Please replace with the tasks you team was able to accomplish during the Sprint event.
+First commit and visioning 🙌

 # Past Project Teams
 - [May 2022 Sprint](https://github.com/SFDO-Community-Sprints/education-summit-projects-2022/wiki/May-2022-Sprint-History-doc)

 # Project Resources and Documentation
-Documentation can be found in the repository [Wiki](https://github.com/SFDO-Community-Sprints/education-summit-projects-2022/wiki/) including the [Data Import instructions](https://github.com/SFDO-Community-Sprints/education-summit-projects-2022/wiki/Data-format-and-import-instructions)
+Documentation can be found in the repository [Wiki](https://github.com/SFDO-Community-Sprints/education-summit-projects-2022/wiki/) including the [Data Import instructions](https://github.com/SFDO-Community-Sprints/education-summit-projects-2022/wiki/Data-format-and-import-instructions).

 # Future Contributions (AKA what were you unable to finish at the Sprint)
 - Work with the community to determine what data should be included, both for initial and future scope
 - Translate CSV into a Snowfakery recipe
 - Create a CumulusCI package that optionally installs data on EDA install
+- Process documentation for data updates (eg: getting updated data, noting date, etc)

 ## Far future contributions
 - Find ways to automate the process of enhancing or verifying the data (Google search)